Recommender systems based on graph embedding techniques: A comprehensive review: Introduction

 The rest of this article is organized as follows.
-Sec.~\ref{S2} covers basic definitions of subjects and problems, building an all-around perspective on recommender systems and a general design pipeline of graph embedding-based recommendation.
-Secs.~\ref{BiGE}, \ref{GGE}, and \ref{KGBE} retrospect embedding techniques for bipartite graphs, general graphs, and knowledge graphs, respectively, as well as retrospect the graph embedding-based recommendation models, correspondingly.
-Tabs.~\ref{a_comparison_of_graph_embedding_based_recommendation} and \ref{Framework_and_literature_technologies_and_models} provide an overview of these models.
-Sec.~\ref{evaluation} displays simulation results of representative graph embedding-based recommendation models and the most common-used conventional recommendation models in different tasks and data scales, and proposes constructive trade-off suggestions and some open questions after analyzing the results.
-Finally, Sec.~\ref{outlook} puts forward prospects on graph embedding-based recommendation, ranging from current challenges to potential solutions.
+Sec.~\ref{S2} covers basic definitions of subjects and problems, building an all-around perspective on recommender systems and proposing a general design pipeline of graph embedding-based recommendation.
+Secs.~\ref{BiGE}, \ref{GGE}, and \ref{KGBE} retrospect embedding techniques for bipartite graphs, general graphs and knowledge graphs, respectively, and then retrospect the graph embedding-based recommendation models based on them, correspondingly.
+Tabs.~\ref{a_comparison_of_graph_embedding_based_recommendation} and \ref{Framework_and_literature_technologies_and_models} provide an overview of the reviewed models.
+Sec.~\ref{evaluation} presents the experimental results on evaluating representative graph embedding-based recommendation models and the most common-used conventional recommendation models in different recommendation scenarios with distinctive data scales.
+After analyzing these experimental results, Sec.~\ref{evaluation} provides several constructive trade-off suggestions as well as open questions for future research.
+Finally, Sec.~\ref{outlook} puts forward some prospects on graph embedding-based recommendation, ranging from current challenges to potential solutions.